theo-rem/sentinel/README.md

 **Core**: Serves as the primary execution hub, facilitating the launch of all associated scripts and enabling seamless interaction with the underlying database.

 **Advanced Hashing Capabilities Environment (AHCE)**: Implements a variety of techniques, including procedural and geometric hashing, color histogram analysis, facial recognition, and a (WIP) deep learning model trained on CSAM.
-Hasher merged into AHCE on 13/1/2025.

 **Case Sync**: Enables collaboration between multiple instances of SENTINEL running on different machines, ensuring smooth data synchronization and sharing across systems.